 Design, hardware, what's in the box

 The V40 is in many ways quite similar to the V30 that preceded it.
 But this year's phone feels sleeker, more refined, and just generally nicer.
-I can't say what that comes down to, but the V40 really is a nice phone to hold - it's relatively light and, while slippery, has the premium feeling I've long believe LG's phones have struggled to fully realize.
+I can't say what that comes down to, but the V40 really is a nice phone to hold - it's relatively light and, while slippery, has the premium feeling I've long believed LG's phones have struggled to fully realize.
 It's covered in Gorilla Glass 5 all around, so hopefully that all-glass body will at least resist impacts relatively well.

 That's a whole mess of cameras.